Our investment team share their guidance for ambitious edtech businesses looking to raise capital and scale-up successfully.

 Globally, the education market is going through a digital transformation.
 Pre-2023, when the wider technology market was at a real peak, many edtech businesses were achieving impressive growth.
 This was driven in part by a strong market, as well as increased tech adoption and excitement around AI (artificial intelligence), a shift in traditional working practices, and demand from customers for improved solutions.

-Read on to hear what Tom looks for in an edtech business, plus his guidance for edtech startups looking to scale-up and raise funding.
+Read on to hear what our investors look for in an edtech business, plus their guidance for edtech startups looking to scale-up and raise funding.

-There are several criteria we look for in any private, growth business we back.
+There are several criteria BGF investors look for in any private, growth business we back.
 These include being headquartered in the UK or Ireland, plus having an ambitious management team, good historic performance, and the ability to articulate a strong growth plan.
-But when it comes to edtech businesses, in particular, what is Tom after?
+But when it comes to edtech businesses, in particular, what are growth investors really after?

-Management team: Edtech remains a relatively nascent market, so I’m looking for individuals that have a strong thesis or point of view, as well as broader experience in the education sector.
+Edtech remains a relatively nascent market, so we’re looking for individuals that have a strong thesis or point of view, as well as broader experience in the education sector.
 As in any sector of the growth economy, you need to have a willingness and energy to challenge the market – coupled with a clear articulation of the fundamental value you provide to customers.

 Top tips for edtech startups

-We asked Tom to share some thoughts for early-stage education businesses that are looking to scale.
-Tom believes that, whilst true for many growth sectors, there are a few crucial areas for edtech startups to focus on when entering the market.
+We asked our investment team to share some thoughts for early-stage education businesses that are looking to scale.
+While true for many growth sectors, there are a few crucial areas for edtech startups to focus on when entering the market.
 The key takeaway from all three?
 Understand your customer.

 1. Find your niche